-Gold was first discovered in the area in the spring of 1850 by Mormon emigrants on their way to the California Gold Rush.
-After arriving far too early to cross the Sierra Nevada range, they camped on the Carson River in the vicinity of present-day Dayton, to wait for the snow to melt.
+Mormon emigrants discovered gold in the area in the spring of 1850 on their way to the California Gold Rush.
+After arriving far too early to cross the Sierra Nevada range, they camped on the Carson River in the vicinity of present-day Dayton to wait for the snow to melt.

-While they were waiting, some of the men began to prospect the area a discovered gold in gold Canyon.
+While waiting, some men began to prospect the area a discovered gold in Gold Canyon.
 Even though they found some gold, they crossed the mountains were passable, sure they would discover larger finds at the end of their route.
-Mining continued in the area, but a camp was not established until the winter and spring of 1852–53, at which time there were about 200 prospectors in the area.
+Mining continued in the area, but a camp was not established until the winter and spring of 1852–53 when there were about 200 prospectors in the area.
 Though miners continued to work their way upstream, the amount of gold found at the time wouldn’t result in a huge rush for several years.

-More ore deposits were discovered in the fall of 1857 by brothers, Ethan Allen and Hosea Ballou Grosh, sons of a Pennsylvania minister and veterans of the California goldfields.
+More ore deposits were discovered in the fall of 1857 by brothers Ethan Allen and Hosea Ballou Grosh, sons of a Pennsylvania minister and veterans of the California goldfields.
 However, before they could work or file the claim, both would die tragically.
-Hosea Grosh ran a pick through his foot, which eventually resulted in lockjaw (septicaemia) and he died on September 2, 1857.
-His brother, Allen, while traveling to Last Chance, California in November, 1857, got caught in a snowstorm and suffered severely from exposure.
-Though he was found before his death and taken to Last Chance, his legs were completely frost bitten, and refusing to have them amputated, he died on December 19, 1857.
+Hosea Grosh ran a pick through his foot, which eventually resulted in lockjaw (septicemia), and he died on September 2, 1857.
+His brother, Allen, while traveling to Last Chance, California, in November 1857, got caught in a snowstorm and suffered severely from exposure.
+Though he was found before his death and taken to Last Chance, his legs were completely frostbitten, and refusing to have them amputated, he died on December 19, 1857.

 Also working in the area was a man named Henry Tompkins Paige Comstock, known familiarly as “Old Pancake.”
-He had befriended the Grosh brothers, and though they had not shared the location of their find with him, when Comstock heard of Allen’s death, in the spring of 1858, he took possession of their cabin went in search of their claim.
+He had befriended the Grosh brothers, and though they had not shared the location of their find with him when Comstock heard of Allen’s death in the spring of 1858, he took possession of their cabin and went in search of their claim.

-In the spring of 1859, two miners named Peter O’Riley and Patrick McLaughlin, began to work the area around the head of Six-Mile Canyon.
-By June, they had hit “pay-dirt,” but when Henry Comstock learned of the find, he claimed the men were working on land he had already claimed for “grazing purposes”.
-Unhappy with his current claim on Gold Hill, Comstock threatened that he would take the claim, but the miners finally agreed to give him an interest in the gold find.
+In the spring of 1859, two miners named Peter O’Riley and Patrick McLaughlin began to work the area around the head of Six-Mile Canyon.
+By June, they had hit “pay-dirt,” but when Henry Comstock learned of the find, he claimed the men were working on land he had already claimed for “grazing purposes.”
+Unhappy with his current claim on Gold Hill, Comstock threatened to take the claim, but the miners finally agreed to give him an interest in the gold find.

 Henry Comstock left the area broke in 1862 and went to Oregon, where he continued to prospect.
-From there, he traveled to Montana, where, on September 27, 1870, he killed himself by putting a gun to his head.
-Though Comstock died poor and obviously unhappy, the rich lode that he had an early part of was named for him.
+From there, he traveled to Montana, where he killed himself on September 27, 1870, by putting a gun to his head.
+Though Comstock died poor and obviously unhappy, the rich lode he had an early part of was named for him.

 In the earliest days, the ore was extracted through surface diggings, but these were quickly exhausted, forcing the miners to tunnel underground.

-Unfortunately, little was known about silver mining at the time, but the miners and investors quickly adapted, creating new technology to bring out the large amounts of ore.
+Unfortunately, little was known about silver mining then, but the miners and investors quickly adapted, creating new technology to bring out large amounts of ore.
 These first few years were also filled with litigation as miners and corporations fought over mining claim boundaries.
 However, during the first six years, from 1859 to 1865, an estimated $50 million in ore was taken from the claims, even though some 20% of that was spent on litigation.
-The litigation, as well as the cost of equipment and improved technology virtually pushed out all of the small miners and began to make fortunes for the would-be Silver Kings.
+The litigation, as well as the cost of equipment and improved technology, virtually pushed out all of the small miners and began to make fortunes for the would-be Silver Kings.

-Over the next decade, representatives of the Bank of California, based in San Francisco, acquired the vast majority of the Comstock claims and mines when the market began to decline.
+Over the next decade, representatives of the Bank of California, based in San Francisco, acquired most of the Comstock claims and mines when the market began to decline.
 Represented by William Sharon, the bank’s representative in Virginia City, Sharon gambled on the district’s future and won.
-Eventually they took over the other area banks and became the controlling influence in Virginia City, even building the Virginia and Truckee Railroad, which dramatically reduced transportation costs.
+Eventually, they took over the other area banks and became the controlling influence in Virginia City, even building the Virginia and Truckee Railroad, dramatically reducing transportation costs.
 They also built and controlled the Virginia City and Gold Hill Water Company, the first non-mining incorporation on the Comstock Lode.